nicolauduran45/scilake-geotagging-energy-pilot/README.md

 ### 1. Process publications with GROBID
 Extract structured metadata and full text, documention available [here](https://github.com/kermitt2/grobid_client_python).

+Processed publications from IJSEPM are available [here](https://huggingface.co/datasets/nicolauduran45/scilake-additional-fulltext-corpus).
+Disclaimer: some fields are missing for some publications due to some limitions in the tool.
+Those fields could be complemented with additional metadata from CrossRef and OpenAIRE.

 ### 2. Run on the sample of papers of interest

 ```bash